karma-runner/karma/docs/config/01-configuration-file.md

 **Description:** A map of preprocessors to use.

 Preprocessors can be loaded through [plugins].

-See [config/preprocessors] for more.
+Please note just about all preprocessors in Karma (other than CoffeeScript and some other defaults) require an additional library to be installed (via NPM).

+Click <a href="preprocessors.html">here</a> for more information.

 ## proxies